 Well before 2015, lipid-based formulations, specifically lipid nanoparticles, had emerged as the principal formulation vehicle for delivery of mRNA.
 (Ex.
 1032 at 231; Ex.
 1004, ¶19-34.)
 To be effective, mRNA must get into cells, but exogenous mRNA is vulnerable to degradation before being taken up by cells and translated.
 (See Ex.
 1019 at 1322.)
-It is therefore "crucial to develop delivery systems that protect mRNAs in vivo from degradation and help internalization in [the cells]."
+It was therefore "crucial to develop delivery systems that protect mRNAs in vivo from degradation and help internalization in [the cells]."
 (Ex.
 1032 at 221.)
 Lipid nanoparticles met that need as "the most clinically advanced drug delivery system[]."
 (Ex.
-1062 at 1:8-9, 34:3-5 (inter alia disclosing the use of lipid nanoparticles for mRNA delivery).)
+1062 at 1:8-9, 34:3-5 (inter alia disclosing using lipid nanoparticles for mRNA delivery).)

-Before 2015, the use of certain lipid components in lipid nanoparticle formulations had been well-established.
+Before 2015, using certain lipid components in lipid nanoparticle formulations had been well-established.
 (Ex.
-1004, ¶¶33-44.)
-Lipid nanoparticles, for delivery of nucleic acids like mRNA, were known to be made up of (1) a cationic lipid, (2) a phospholipid, (3) a PEG-lipid, and (4) a sterol.
-(Id.; see Ex.
-1009, ¶¶8, 36; Ex.
-1062 at 2:33-34; Ex.
-1010 at 5:3.)5 Each component serves a purpose.
-For example, the cationic lipid facilitates encapsulation of negatively charged nucleic acids and can aid in cellular uptake of the lipid nanoparticle; the phospholipid can further contribute to encapsulation efficiency of the lipid nanoparticle; cholesterol aids in stability of the lipid nanoparticle; and the PEG-lipid helps to stabilize and control the size of the lipid nanoparticle, increase storage stability, and prolong systemic circulation in the body.
+1004, $\P$ 33-44.)
+Lipid nanoparticles were known to be made up of (1) a cationic lipid, (2) a phospholipid, (3) a PEG-lipid, and (4) a sterol. $(Id.)^5$ Each component serves a purpose.
+For example, the cationic lipid facilitates encapsulation of nucleic acids and can aid in cellular uptake of the lipid nanoparticle; the phospholipid can further contribute to encapsulation efficiency of the lipid nanoparticle; cholesterol aids in stability of the lipid nanoparticle; and the PEG-lipid helps to stabilize and control the size of the lipid nanoparticle, increase storage stability, and prolong systemic circulation.
 (See Ex.
-1004, ¶35-44.)
+1004, ¶¶35-44.)